Installation

 Windows

-Download the Windows installer from the official Go website and follow the installation instructions.
+Download the Windows installer from the official Go websitearrow-up-right and follow the installation instructions.

 2. Install Git